Consumers today are generally more skeptical than ever before, and previous customer testimonials can dramatically help boost trust.

 The layout of the feedback form is left to your imagination.
 It can be a simple button a pop-up notifying about previous reviews and motivating the user to leave one.

 Ask via printed materials.

-Not only your business name has to be put on paper.
+Not only does your business name have to be put on paper.
 You can take your marketing efforts a level up and collect testimonials from happy customers even by print.

-You can put a QR code to your printed ads, receipts, or product packaging.
-Customers will scan that code that leads to a landing page where they can submit their testimonial.
+You can put a QR code on your printed ads, receipts, or product packaging.
+Customers will scan that code that leads to a landing page where they can submit their testimonials.